Best Ski Resorts for Intermediates

 Sun Peaks really is an intermediate skiers’ paradise.
 More than half (52 per cent) of the resort is rated as intermediate.
 This terrain is made up of long, well-pitched, expertly groomed runs, some beautifully gladed trees (particularly on Mt Morrisey) and short but fun sky-high runs at the top of the West Bowl T-Bar.
 Most intermediates will also be able to enjoy many of the black runs, since they aren’t crazy steep and are well maintained.
 As the second largest ski resort in Canada (behind Whistler Blackcomb), Sun Peaks offers endless skiing opportunities to intermediate skiers.

 Spread across 2225 acres of Andes mountain terrain, Valle Nevado is known for its fun intermediate groomed runs, and endless off-piste lines.
-The resort is ideal for progression, with several black runs with increasing pitches are accessible from the top lifts.
+The resort is ideal for progression, and several black runs with increasing pitches are accessible from the top lifts.
 The surrounding valleys provide natural half-pipes, gullies, and bowls which are an absolute joy for intermediate skiers, particularly becoming a powder playground when Mother Nature provides.
 Valle Nevado is interconnected with El Colorado and La Parva resorts, both of which also offer fantastic intermediate terrain and plenty of opportunities to explore further afield.

 Shiga Kogen is an intermediate groomer lover’s paradise.
 It’s one of the biggest (and highest) ski areas in Japan with 21 mostly interlinked resorts scattered among five valleys.
 Being impressive in size, it presents intermediate skiers the opportunity to endlessly cruise and explore.
 Ideal for those seeking progression, there are only a few steep runs, and the tree skiing is relatively tame.
 This ski resort is one of Scout’s favourites since it gets less traffic and has some nice long runs accessed by a gondola.

 Deer Valley is spread across 6 mountains, with over 2026 acres of terrain to explore.
 Intermediates will love the easy progression from lower level to more difficult runs.
 Fabulous groomed runs, especially some of the black runs, are incredible fun for intermediates too, and you can find a few off-piste options between the runs on the Northside.
-The standout at Deer Valley for intermediate skiers is the incredible grooming of the resorts piste - better than any groomer you've ever skied before!
+The standout at Deer Valley for intermediate skiers is the first-class grooming of the resorts piste - better than any groomer you've ever skied before!

-Breckenridge is perfect for intermediate skiers - the resort area spans over five huge peaks and with five terrain parks, two half-pipes, and eight alpine bowls so there is endless piste runs to explore.
+Breckenridge is perfect for intermediate skiers - the resort area spans over five huge peaks and with five terrain parks, two half-pipes, and eight alpine bowls there are endless piste runs to explore.
 Peak 7 and Peak 9 have great blue and green groomed trails which are nice and wide and feed back into the main town of Breckenridge.
 Peak 8 and 10 are popular for upper intermediates and those wanting a challenge, with some below-the-treeline skiing and small but fun tree runs.
 Breckenridge also has one of the best terrain parks in all of North America!

 For intermediate skiers who love relaxed, gentle, and laid back skiing, Sun Valley is for you.
 Intermediate skiers will have a blast on the main Bald Mountain side of Sun Valley resort thanks to the huge variety of smooth runs and the easy off-piste skiing.
 There are mellow gladed areas – particularly the runs off the top of the Mayday lift - which provide a fun playground for upper intermediates delving into powder skiing.
 Sun Valley's real highlight is the long, wide and often steep groomers that will have your quads screaming for a rest!